Home » Real Food » Simple Homemade Chèvre

 Chèvre is the easiest cheese in the world to make, and it’s very forgiving.
 Perfect for a novice.
 To begin, I bought a 5-packet starter culture from everyone’s favorite, New England Cheesemaking Supply Co.
 This is also where I got my little basket mold and butter muslin for draining, but you could improvise these materials with a colander and a clean cotton pillowcase.

-One packet sets a gallon of milk, so I use about 1/16th of a tsp of powder for a quart of milk, and mark it off on the packet itself so I know when to buy more.
+One packet sets a gallon of milk, so I use about 1/16th of a teaspoon of powder for a quart of milk and mark it off on the packet itself so I know when to buy more.
 You can store the culture in the freezer for up to two years.

 Image courtesy of Paring Down, Looking Up.